xba1k/ax25irc/README.md

 * #APRS - displays all received APRS packets in decoded form.
 Posting to channel has no effect.
 * #APRS-RAW - displays received APRS packets in raw form.
 Posting to channel has no effect.
-* #APRS-CHAT - channel will display APRS Message packets when target callsign is 1 character long.
+* #APRS-CHAT - channel will display APRS Message packets when target call sign is 1 character long.
-Posting to channel will transmit APRS Message to target callsign "A".
+Posting to channel will transmit APRS Message to target call sign "A".
 * #AX25-CHAT - channel displays non-APRS AX25 payloads.
 * #CONTROL - channel for manipulating runtime configuration.

-In addition, direct messages sent to any callsign will be sent as APRS Messages, unless global mode is set to AX25.
+In addition, direct messages sent to any call sign will be sent as APRS Messages, unless global mode is set to AX25.
+Note that call sign "A" for "round table" communication was chosen arbitrarily and can be replaced with any other string that is not a real call sign.

 ## Screenshots